Komodo National Park featured in documentary

 Local musician Ivan Nestorman and model Advina Ratnaningsih reportedly participated in the documentary.

-Ivan informed The Jakarta Post that Komodo National Park in West Manggarai become a famous diving, snorkeling and hiking vacation spot among nearby and overseas vacationers.
+Ivan informed The Jakarta Post that Komodo National Park in West Manggarai become a famous diving, snorkeling, and hiking vacation spot among nearby and overseas vacationers.

 Internet practitioner.
 Twitter expert.
 Analyst.
 Communicator.
 Thinker.
 Coffee advocate.